by Professor Robert D Goldin

 Professor of Liver and GI Pathology, Imperial College London

 I am a Fellow of the Royal College of Pathologists based at Imperial College London, and my particular specialism is hepato-biliary and gastrointestinal pathology.
-I am also one of the group of specialists who have just published, “Guidelines for the diagnosis and treatment of cholangiocarcinoma: an update.”
+I am also one of the group of specialists who published, “Guidelines for the diagnosis and treatment of cholangiocarcinoma: an update.”

 Over the last few years there has been a considerable increase in the number of specimens our pathology team is asked to investigate with a view to confirming, or otherwise, a diagnosis of cholangiocarcinoma.
 I am pleased, therefore, to have the opportunity to describe the work of the pathologist, and the part this plays in the diagnosis of this disease.

 “Pathology: the science behind the cure” (Royal College of Pathologists)

 Arriving at a clear diagnosis of cholangiocarcinoma can be very difficult, and involves the work of a medical team with separate areas of expertise.
 A pathologist, whose job is to investigate tissue samples, will be part of this team working together to manage patients with known or suspected cholangiocarcinoma, gathering information in order that a definite diagnosis may be made, and a treatment path can be decided on.

 The pathologist works with tissue samples obtained during a biopsy, with specimens such as parts of the liver, the gall bladder or part of the bile duct, removed during surgery, or with cells obtained from bile.
 These samples will be microscopically examined to check firstly cancer if can be identified and then, if it can, if this is a cholangiocarcinoma.